Serrowxd/Lambda-Notes/Computer Science/C.md

 ```

 `arrays`: A continguous block of memory in ram.
 There is no way of creating a dynamic number of slots for the array, but you can reserve sections of memory that allow you resize the chunk of memory you are using.

+# Day 2

+# Day 3

+* Come back to Review this week !!!